Table of Contents

 (1) Provided important leads or evidence in ascertaining the criminal organization's organizational structure, organizers, leaders, and ringleaders position and functions'

 (2) Provided important leads or evidence for ascertaining the facts of major crimes carried out by the criminal organization;

 (3) Provided important leads or evidence for combatting organized crime in which state personnel are suspected of involvement;

 (4) Assisted judicial organs in recovering or confiscating stolen assets or goods that were previously out of reach;

 (5) Provided other important leads or evidence for breaking cases of organized crime.
 Where criminal suspects or defendants that participated in criminal organizations are to not be prosecuted or have punishment waived, then based on differing case circumstances they are to be admonished or ordered to make a statement of repentance and guarantee they will not engage in further illegal or criminal activities, or the competent departments are to give administrative punishments or sanctions.

 Article 37: Where criminal suspects or defendants have reported or uncovered other major offenders in the same case or have provided important leads for breaking a major case, and handling the cases together might put them, their families, or persons with close relationships to them in physical danger, they cases may be handled separately.

-Article 38: Administrative organs shall strictly manage organized crime convicts.
+Article 38: The enforcement organs shall strictly manage organized crime convicts.

 The organizers and leaders of organized crimes that are sentenced to 10 or more years imprisonment, life imprisonment, and those give a death sentence subject to a two-year suspension that is commuted to a term of years or life sentence, shall have their sentence imposed in another province, autonomous region, or directly-governed municipality.